H2CO3/Sparkling/doc/capi.md

 called function failed in some way or another), then your native extension function (the caller) is **obliged** to return an error code as well; there's no possibility for graceful error recovery.
-This is required because of an implmentation detail: each native function has its own "pseudo-frame" on the call stack in order it to be shown in the stack trace if it returns an error status code.
+This is required because of an implementation detail: each native function has its own "pseudo-frame" on the call stack in order it to be shown in the stack trace if it returns an error status code.
 If it terminates normally, then this pseudo-frame is, of course, popped off of the call stack.
 If, however, the function reports an error, the